 Meals: Breakfast, Dinner

 Kii-Katsuura is an active fishing port and has a lively early-morning fish market.
 Enjoy the views out over the island-studded bay.
 There are intriguing backstreets and a traditional covered shopping arcade to explore, too.
+It is also possible to visit Hayatama Shrine, one of the three grands Shrines of Kumano.
 We provide train tickets for you to board a train at lunchtime, travelling back around the Kii Peninsula and arriving in Osaka or Kyoto mid to late afternoon.